 Conservatories / Porches

 Repair Category N/A

 Notes Not applicable.

 Communal Areas

 Repair Category N/A

 Notes Not applicable.

 Garages and Permanent Outbuildings

 Repair Category 2

-Notes The garage structure will require ongoing maintenance and repairs including the roof.
-Cracking was evident to render.
-Staining and visible daylight was noted to the corrugated felt roof covering.
-Replacement is anticipated in the short term.
-The external handle to the pedestrian door is missing.
+Notes The shed structure will require ongoing maintenance and repairs, including the roof, and weathering was noted to the felt roof covering.